Automattic/jetpack/readme.txt

 * Protect avoid conflicts with other plugins hooking into the log in form.
 * Contact Form not auto-activated when Ninja Forms is active.
 * WordPess.com REST API now allows `HTTP PUT` requests.
-* Ensure that Jetpack's Image Widget is fully compatible with the Media Widget soon to be available in WordPress.
+* Ensure that Jetpack's Image Widget is fully compatible with the Media Widget soon to be available in WordPress 4.8.

 **Bug Fixes**